Abbie Wolanow

-Avner “Abbie” Wolanow was an American soccer midfielder who played in the American Soccer League and earned one cap with the United States men's national soccer team.
+Avner “Abbie” Wolanow was a soccer player who played as a midfielder in the American Soccer League.
+Born in Israel, he represented the United States national team.

 Wolanow attended New York University, playing on the school's soccer team.
 He played professionally for New York Hakoah of the American Soccer League from at least 1960 to at least 1963.

-He earned his lone cap with the national team in a 2-0 loss to Colombia on February 5, 1961.
+He earned his lone cap with the national team in a 2–0 loss to Colombia on February 5, 1961.